cabintech/FXCoreMP/README.md

 # FXCoreMP

-This x processor implements a macro-substitution language for the [FXCore DSP Assembler](https://www.experimentalnoize.com/product_FXCore.php) similar to how the C/C++ preprocessor adds macro capabilities to C and C++ language files.
+This processor implements a macro-substitution language for the [FXCore DSP Assembler](https://www.experimentalnoize.com/product_FXCore.php) similar to how the C/C++ preprocessor adds macro capabilities to C and C++ language files.
 Before the development of this processor, an [attempt was made to leverage the C preprocessor](cpp.md) for this purpose.
 Shortcomings of that approach inspired the creation of this preprocessor specifically designed for the FXCore assembly language.